magenizr/Magenizr_DeleteOrders/README.md

 * A new option `Delete` to the `Actions` dropdown in the `Sales > Orders` grid.
 * CLI command called `magenizr:order:delete`.
 * REST API endpoint `/V1/order/:orderId`.
-* A list `Restrict Order Status` in `Stores > Configuration > Sales > Sales > Delete Orders` allows the admin user to limit the delete feature to specific order statuses only.
+* A list `Restrict Order Status` in `Stores > Configuration > Magenizr > Delete Orders` allows the admin user to limit the delete feature to specific order statuses only.
 * A drop down `Availability` that can be used to limit the availability to `Backend`, `Command-Line`, `REST API` or `All`.

 * It clears all related order information which are stored in the following tables.